 For a very brief moment, Mother Nature obliged.

 You’d be crazy to go to Bali and not visit this unique part of Bali’s culture and history.

-At high tide, it looks like its floating and at low tide, you can walk out across the rocks for a closer look.
+At high tide, it looks like it’s floating and at low tide, you can walk out across the rocks for a closer look.

 The cheeky monkeys add to the fun of visiting this temple.

-5- Monkey Forest in Ubud
+15- Exploring Monkey Forest in Ubud

 A trip up to Ubud isn’t complete without visiting the cheeky monkeys of the Monkey Forest.